kangaskahn/snippets-se/README.md

-## Easy To-Do
+## Snippets SE
-##### The simple WordPress To-Do list plugin
+##### The simple way to replace your text using custom variables!

 ##### Description
-This plugin adds a to-do list inside of your WordPress installation for your administrators.
-Assign a task owner, and mark as complete or review.
-More features to come!
+Snippets SE allows you to create variables that render as different text on your site.
+You could use {{phone}} to display your company's phone number across your site, and only have to change it in 1 place.
+Make your own variables and customize them to do things!